 Question: I’m a sophomore so won’t be applying to med school for another year or two, maybe more.
 I’ve heard that there are a lot of new medical schools opening up.
 How will this affect me?
 Where are they?
 And is it really risky to go to a new med school?
 By the time I apply, there may be more new ones established.
 Just wondering.
 Thanks HPA!

 Answer: Questions like yours are coming up more and more among the prospective applicants we see at HPA.
-Many of you may not be aware of the fact that we are experiencing a significant growth in the number of allopathic (MD-granting) medical schools.
-It’s true, several have opened their doors in recent years, admitting their first classes in ’09, ’10, and now ’11, and there are many more in the planning and accreditation stages.
-You can follow the status of the new schools as they progress through the rigorous stages of the accreditation sequence on the LCME web site: http://www.lcme.org/ (if you’ve got some time to kill!).
+Many of you may not be aware of the fact that we are experiencing a significant growth in the number of allopathic (MD-granting) and osteopathic (DO-granting) medical schools.
+It’s true, several have opened their doors in recent years, and there are more in the planning and accreditation stages.
+You can follow the status of the new schools as they progress through the rigorous stages of the MD accreditation sequence on the LCME web site: http://www.lcme.org/ (if you’ve got some time to kill!).
 Most schools are being founded in areas of the country traditionally lacking in adequate healthcare, with the hopes that the physicians they produce might remain in the region after graduation.
 We encourage you to include a new school on your list if you’re genuinely curious about it, keeping an open, yet critical mind throughout the interview process.
 New schools may be good options for some of you. ♦

 Question: I’ve heard that most people apply to about 20 medical schools, but also that only about 40% of applicants get into medical school every year.
 Why not just apply to a lot more schools to have a better chance at getting in?